bigcommerce/gruf/README.md

 end
 ```

-If you don't explicitly set `default_client_host`, you will need to pass it into the client options, like so:
+If you don't explicitly set `default_client_host`, you will need to pass it into the options, like so:

 ```ruby
 client = ::Gruf::Client.new(service: ::Demo::ThingService, options: {hostname: 'grpc.service.com:9003'})